polkadot-fellows/RFCs/text/0172-eth-rpc-compatibility-pallet-revive.md

 ## Testing, Security, and Privacy

 - **Testing** is central to the proposal: the conformance suite *is* the enforcement mechanism.
 Adherence is demonstrated by the suite passing in CI against a local node.
 - **Security.** Standardising error codes and input handling reduces the risk of clients mis-interpreting responses (e.g. treating a rejected transaction as a transient failure and resubmitting).
-Specifying that empty/`null` filter fields match-all rather than error removes an input-handling path that previously produced backend errors.
+Specifying that empty/`null` filter fields match-all rather than silently return nothing removes an input-handling path that previously produced wrong results.
+Standardising the gas fold prevents under-priced estimates that could let proof-size-heavy transactions fail or be mismetered.
 The proposal does not change runtime or consensus behaviour and so does not expand the trusted computing base.
 - **Privacy.** No change; the RPC surface exposes the same on-chain data as before.

 ## Performance, Ergonomics, and Compatibility